Infographic contrasting traditional aid’s multi-layered overhead with direct, community-led mutual aid; emphasis on Emergency Response Rooms in Sudan.

 A. Naming the Contradiction

 The contradiction is stark.
 Humanitarian aid, despite its name, is not humanitarian.
 It is tied to the foreign policy interests of donor states.
 It is conditional, surveillant, and depoliticising.
-In Palestine, aid has normalised occupation, subsidising Israeli control while disciplining refugees into chronic temporality (Feldman, 2015; Le More, 2008).
-In Sudan, USAID and other donors embedded dependency, only to retreat when war made conditions too unstable — exposing their role as empire’s outposts (Mutual Aid Sudan Coalition, 2025b).
-In Congo, international NGOs manage displacement in overcrowded camps while resource plunder continues for the benefit of global markets (Team Congo RDC, 2024).
+For example, in Palestine, aid has normalised occupation, subsidising Israeli control while disciplining refugees into chronic temporality (Feldman, 2015; Le More, 2008).
+Furthermore, in Sudan, USAID and other donors embedded dependency only to retreat when war made conditions too unstable, exposing their role as empire’s outposts (Mutual Aid Sudan Coalition, 2025b).
+Likewise, in Congo, international NGOs manage displacement in overcrowded camps while resource plunder continues for the benefit of global markets (Team Congo RDC, 2024).

-Religious obligation has fared no better under state capture.
-Zakat and sadaqah, meant to redistribute wealth as justice, have been hollowed out into bureaucratic functions.
-States use zakat bureaus as legitimacy tools, laundering elite wealth while enforcing hierarchies of who is “deserving” of aid.
-In this sense, religious charity under state control mirrors the same fascistic logic as international humanitarian aid: compassion is stratified, dignity is conditional, and redistribution is subordinated to power.
+Similarly, religious obligation has fared no better under state capture.
+Zakat and sadaqah, meant to redistribute wealth as justice, have been hollowed into bureaucratic functions.
+In particular, states use zakat bureaus as legitimacy tools, laundering elite wealth while enforcing hierarchies of who is “deserving” of aid.
+Consequently, religious charity under state control mirrors the same fascistic logic as international humanitarian aid: compassion becomes stratified, dignity becomes conditional, and redistribution becomes subordinated to power.

-The shared contradiction is that both secular and religious institutions transform solidarity into spectacle.
-Both substitute metrics, prestige, and donor confidence for the lived needs of communities.
+All of this reveals, the shared contradiction is unavoidable.
+In both cases, secular and religious institutions transform solidarity into spectacle.
+Additionally, both substitute metrics, prestige, and donor confidence for the lived needs of communities.
 Both deny dignity.

 B. Mutual Aid as Reclamation

 Mutual aid offers a reclamation of what both empire and state have stripped away.
-In Dean Spade’s (2020) terms, it is survival work that doubles as political education.
-It restores accountability to where it belongs: between communities themselves.
-It builds trust as currency and insists that redistribution is an obligation we owe each other, not a favour granted by elites.
+As a result, it becomes what Dean Spade (2020) calls survival work that also functions as political education.
+Moreover, it restores accountability to where it belongs: between communities themselves.
+Furthermore, it builds trust as currency and insists that redistribution is an obligation we owe each other, not a favour granted by elites.

-In Palestine, crowdfunding campaigns for evacuation or medical care embody this reclamation.
-They bypass the gatekeeping of UN agencies and state donors, instead creating chains of solidarity that refuse to let people die unseen.
-In Sudan, Emergency Response Rooms distribute food, medicine, and water directly to their neighbours, with transparent accounts and minimal overhead.
-In Congo, Team Congo RDC directs 85% of its funds straight to displaced families, providing clinics, food, and psychosocial support outside of international NGO bottlenecks.
+For instance, in Palestine, crowdfunding campaigns for evacuation or medical care embody this reclamation.
+They bypass the gatekeeping of UN agencies and state donors, creating chains of solidarity that refuse to let people die unseen.
+Similarly, in Sudan, Emergency Response Rooms distribute food, medicine, and water directly to their neighbours, maintaining transparent accounts and minimal overhead.
+Likewise, in Congo, Team Congo RDC directs 85 percent of its funds straight to displaced families, providing clinics, food, and psychosocial support outside international NGO bottlenecks.

-These practices are not minor supplements to “real aid.”
+In truth, these practices are not minor supplements to “real aid.”
 They are the real aid.
 They reclaim the spirit of zakat and sadaqah as collective redistribution rather than bureaucratic obligation.
-They show that humane systems are possible: systems where survival is not conditional, where dignity is not negotiable, and where justice is measured by lives sustained rather than reports submitted.
+Ultimately, they show that humane systems are possible: systems where survival is not conditional, dignity is not negotiable, and justice is measured by lives sustained rather than reports submitted.

 C. Digital Solidarity

 In the digital age, mutual aid has taken on new forms.
-Crowdfunding platforms like GoFundMe or Chuffed are capitalist infrastructures that reproduce many of the same problems as donor-driven aid: they demand performances of suffering, they extract fees, and they expose the dispossessed to surveillance.
-Yet they have also become indispensable tools.
-Palestinians livestreaming their destruction, Sudanese volunteers sharing appeals, Congolese organisers posting campaign links — all bend these tools toward survival.
+On the one hand, crowdfunding platforms like GoFundMe or Chuffed are capitalist infrastructures that reproduce many of the same problems as donor-driven aid: they demand performances of suffering, extract fees, and expose the dispossessed to surveillance.
+On the other hand, they have also become indispensable tools.
+At the same time, Palestinians livestreaming their destruction, Sudanese volunteers sharing appeals, and Congolese organisers posting campaign links all bend these tools toward survival.
+As a result, digital infrastructures become unlikely spaces where dispossessed communities fight to stay alive.

-Digital solidarity is imperfect, but it is real.
-Campaigns amplified on platforms like Threads extend reach beyond the limits of geography.
+Nevertheless, digital solidarity is imperfect, but it is real.
+Consequently, campaigns amplified on platforms like Threads extend reach beyond the limits of geography.
 They allow dispossessed communities to build transnational networks of care, even as states and empires attempt to block resources at borders.
-The WRZKY Mutual Aid Hub, for example, functions as an amplifier: curating and archiving campaigns already circulating in mutual aid communities, ensuring that urgent needs do not vanish in the churn of social media.
-In this way, digital platforms are retooled from sites of capitalist extraction into infrastructures of solidarity.
+For example, the WRZKY Mutual Aid Hub functions as an amplifier, curating and archiving campaigns already circulating in mutual aid communities and ensuring that urgent needs do not vanish in the churn of social media.
+In doing so, digital platforms are retooled from sites of capitalist extraction into infrastructures of solidarity.

-The lesson is not that digital tools solve dispossession.
+Therefore, the lesson is not that digital tools solve dispossession.
 They do not.
-But they demonstrate the creativity of communities that refuse to wait for institutions that have already abandoned them.
-Digital solidarity, like ERRs in Sudan or grassroots hubs in Congo, embodies the same ethic: survival through mutual responsibility.
+Instead, they reveal the creativity of communities that refuse to wait for institutions that have already abandoned them.
+Ultimately, digital solidarity, like ERRs in Sudan or grassroots hubs in Congo, embodies the same ethic: survival through mutual responsibility.

 To move toward a humane system requires rejecting the false promise of humanitarian aid and reclaiming the true intent of redistribution.
 Empire’s aid surveils and disciplines; state zakat bureaucracies legitimise power.
 Both hollow out solidarity.
 Mutual aid reclaims it.

-Palestinians crowdfunding survival, Sudanese ERRs feeding their neighbours, Congolese organisers providing clinics and dignity — these are not anomalies.
-They are the seeds of humane systems that already exist.
-They prove that solidarity is not charity, that justice is not a spectacle, and that survival is not something to be negotiated by donors.
+Palestinians crowdfunding survival, Sudanese ERRs feeding their neighbours, Congolese organisers providing clinics and dignity—these are not anomalies.
+They are the seeds of humane systems that already exist, and they show that solidarity is not charity, justice is not a spectacle, and survival is not something to be negotiated by donors

 Conclusion

-The evidence is overwhelming.
-Humanitarian aid, as it is practised today, is not neutral, nor is it designed to dismantle suffering.
-It is tied to empire, acting as a surveillance tool and a disciplining mechanism.
-It is filtered through states, NGOs, and bureaucracies that consume resources, impose hierarchies of deservingness, and normalise dispossession.
-Zakat and sadaqah, when captured by state institutions, suffer the same fate: hollowed into prestige projects, they are stripped of their radical intent as obligations of justice and redistribution.
+To begin with, the evidence is overwhelming.
+Humanitarian aid, as it is practised today, is neither neutral nor designed to dismantle suffering.
+It is tied to empire, functioning as a tool of surveillance and discipline.
+Moreover, it moves through states, NGOs, and bureaucracies that consume resources, impose hierarchies of deservingness, and normalise dispossession.
+Likewise, the same logic extends to zakat and sadaqah.
+When state institutions capture them, they hollow these obligations into prestige projects and strip them of their radical intent as instruments of justice and redistribution.

-Confronting this reality requires clarity.
-Do not just donate uncritically—recognise the politics of aid.
-Ask who sets the terms, and whose interests are being served.
-When money flows through international aid chains, it strengthens systems of control.
-When religious obligation is bureaucratised, it legitimises states rather than liberating people.
-Both deny dignity to the very communities they claim to serve.
+Therefore, confronting this reality requires clarity.
+For this reason, we cannot donate uncritically; we must recognise the politics of aid.
+We must ask who sets the terms and whose interests are being served.
+When money moves through international aid chains, it strengthens systems of control.
+When religious obligation becomes bureaucratised, it legitimises states rather than liberating people.
+Both deny dignity to the communities they claim to serve.

-In the ideal world, zakat would already provide the humane system of redistribution that Islam envisions: a collective obligation ensuring that wealth circulates, poverty is eradicated, and no one is abandoned.
-But we do not live in that world.
-Institutionalised zakat, captured by states, has been hollowed out into bureaucracy and prestige projects—functionally indistinguishable from international NGOs.
+In theory, zakat would function as Islam intends, a humane system of redistribution where wealth circulates, poverty ends, and no one is abandoned.
+However, we do not live in that world.
+Consequently, state machinery absorbs institutionalised zakat, hollows it into bureaucracy and prestige projects, and reshapes it into something that resembles international NGOs.
 What was meant as justice has been reduced to charity under another name.

-In the absence of that ideal, mutual aid emerges as the second-best humane alternative.
+In response, and as a result of these failures, mutual aid emerges as the most humane alternative available.
 It is imperfect, vulnerable, and often improvised, but it is real.
-Mutual aid—in Palestine, Sudan, Congo, and countless other contexts—is the infrastructure of survival.
+Mutual aid across Palestine, Sudan, Congo, and many other contexts becomes the infrastructure of survival.

-In Palestine, crowdfunding campaigns for evacuations and medical care bypass the gatekeeping of UN agencies and donor governments.
-They expose the humiliation of having to display suffering on capitalist platforms, yet they sustain lives that institutional aid abandons.
-In Sudan, Emergency Response Rooms, coordinated by the Mutual Aid Sudan Coalition, provide food, medicine, and clean water with transparency, efficiency, and dignity—reaching more people with fewer resources than foreign aid ever could.
-In Congo, Team Congo RDC directs funds straight into camps, delivering mobile clinics, food, and psychosocial support, while over 85% of donations reach people directly rather than being lost to overhead.
+For example, in Palestine, crowdfunding campaigns for evacuations and medical care bypass the gatekeeping of UN agencies and donor governments.
+They expose the humiliation of displaying suffering on capitalist platforms, yet they sustain lives that institutional aid abandons.
+Similarly, in Sudan, Emergency Response Rooms provide food, medicine, and clean water with transparency, efficiency, and dignity, reaching more people with fewer resources than foreign aid ever could.
+Likewise, in Congo, Team Congo RDC directs funds straight into camps, delivering mobile clinics, food, and psychosocial support, with more than 85 percent of donations reaching people directly.

-Alongside these initiatives, digital amplification has become essential.
-Platforms like the WRZKY Mutual Aid Hub ensure that campaigns circulating in the Threads mutual aid community remain visible and accessible, extending their reach beyond the churn of social media.
-Amplification is not a substitute for organising, but it strengthens the web of solidarity by making sure urgent needs are heard and met.
+Additionally, digital amplification has become essential.
+In practice, platforms like the WRZKY Mutual Aid Hub keep campaigns circulating in the Threads mutual aid community visible and accessible, extending their reach beyond the churn of social media.
+Amplification does not replace organising; it strengthens the web of solidarity and helps meet urgent needs.

-These practices are not charity.
-They are not donor projects.
-They are survival work reclaimed by communities themselves.
-They reassert the dignity stripped away by both international humanitarianism and state zakat bureaucracies.
-They remind us that redistribution is not optional, that justice is not spectacle, and that solidarity is not negotiable.
+Ultimately, these practices are not charity or donor projects.
+They are survival work reclaimed by communities, work that restores the dignity stripped away by international humanitarianism and state zakat bureaucracies.
+This survival work reminds us that redistribution is not optional, justice is not spectacle, and solidarity is unnegotiable.

-To stand with Sudan, Palestine, and Congo is to reject systems that profit from suffering and choose mutual aid instead: the practice of survival, dignity, and justice in a world that has abandoned its obligations.
+Thus, to stand with Sudan, Palestine, and Congo is to reject systems that profit from suffering and to choose mutual aid instead—the practice of survival, dignity, and justice in a world that has abandoned its obligations.

 References